apache/mynewt-site/docs/os/tutorials/nrf52_adc.md

 #endif
 ```

-And also make sure that it gets properly initialized by adding to the
+And also make sure that it gets properly initialized in the
 `hal_bsp_init()` function:

 ```